eftelyasvrdg/doctor-patient-portal/README.md

 **Review System
 ✅ Patients can rate doctors after their appointments
-✅ Inappropriate language in reviews is automatically filtered ✅ Reviews are stored in a NoSQL database (Cloud Firestore or MongoDB Atlas)
+✅ Inappropriate language in reviews is automatically filtered ✅ Reviews are stored in a NoSQL database

 **System Notifications
 ✅ Incomplete Appointment Notification: If a patient signs in but doesn’t complete an appointment, they receive a daily reminder